keu/docs/astro/connect-aws.md

 <TabItem value="AWS PrivateLink">

 Use AWS PrivateLink to create private connections from Astro to your AWS services without exposing your data to the public internet.
+If your AWS services are located in a different region than Astro, contact [Astronomer support](https://cloud.astronomer.io/support).

 Astro clusters are pre-configured with the following AWS PrivateLink endpoint services: